mendix/docs/content/howto/mobile/native-remote-notifications.md

 #### 4.1.5 Testing the Implementation {#testing-guid}

 1. Click the nanoflow button you created in [Determining GUIDs](#guid-objects) to log the object's GUID (which you can see in your Studio Pro Console).
-2. Follow the steps in the [Simple Push Notification](#sending-simple-push-notification) section again, but with the following changes:<br />
+2. Follow the steps in the [Sending a Push Notification to a Single Device](#sending-single) section again, but with the following changes:<br />
     a.
 Set the action name to *sendProduct*.<br />
     b.
 Set **Context object guid** to the GUID you just logged: